It’s called WannaCry / WannaCryptor and is possibly the biggest attack in history

-This is what it’s all about, staying ahead of these attacks by simply keeping an offsite copy your most important data.
+This is what it’s all about, staying ahead of these attacks by simply keeping an offsite copy of your most important data.

 Whether you want to provide and very light or robust service the choice is yours, you can offer local onsite, vaults, Disc Image Restores (BMR), and offsite cloud storage using AWS S3 / Google Cloud or even use your own Backup Server and store the data yourself.

 At least 16 hospitals in the United Kingdom are being forced to divert emergency patients today after computer systems there were infected with ransomware, a type of malicious software that encrypts a victim’s documents, images, music and other files unless the victim pays for a key to unlock them.

 The ransomware screen is similar to others we’ve seen in the past, explaining you have been hacked and your data is being held hostage, with a time-limit to meet the demands, generally demanding between 300 – 600 dollars from its victims.

 Origins of this virus traced to NSA leaked tools (EternalBlue)